Table of Contents

 - Ease of Doing Business: Ranks 34 in the world, according to the World Bank’s latest Doing Business report from 2019

 - Languages: Under Article 42 of Turkey’s Constitution, Turkish is the official language.
 However, 30 minority languages exist in the country.
 Turkey has a low proficiency in English as it’s ranked 70th in speaking English as a second language, according to Education First’s English Proficiency Index, which analyzes data from 2.2 million non-native English speakers in 100 countries.

 Grow Your Team in Turkey

 Velocity Global’s Turkey Employer of Record solution streamlines your business expansion into Turkey.
-Our Turkey EoR ensures a fast and compliant onboarding process—all without establishing a legal entity.
+Our Employer of Record in Turkey ensures a fast and compliant onboarding process—all without establishing a legal entity.
 We hire, onboard, and pay your supported employees, guaranteeing compliance while giving you the time to oversee your day-to-day business needs.

 Benefits of hiring in Turkey